tmshkr/tmshkr.github.io/_posts/2018-11-25-responsive-design.md

 truly amazing designs.
 With new HTML and CSS features continuosly being implemented, there's always something to learn, as new features gain wider browser support.

-Flexbox and CSS grid are two more recent CSS features that I had shied away from before, due to the spotty browser support, but they are now [widely](https://caniuse.com/#feat=flexbox) [supported](https://caniuse.com/#feat=css-grid) by Chrome, Safari, Firefox, and Edge --- with Internet Explorer being discontinued, there isn't much of a reason to avoid using these extremely useful features that make frontend
+Flexbox and CSS grid are two (relatively) recent CSS features that I had shied away from before, due to the spotty browser support, but they are now [widely](https://caniuse.com/#feat=flexbox) [supported](https://caniuse.com/#feat=css-grid) by Chrome, Safari, Firefox, and Edge --- with Internet Explorer being discontinued, there isn't much of a reason to avoid using these extremely useful features that make frontend